khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 * Let's now consider a 2D case: x,y → z.
 What do we get with a single linear unit?
 * Combining these 2 pieces of info, what will we get from x,y → 2 relu → linear → z?
 * Mentally extrapolate to wide and deep?

-* Using the playground: what is the minimal architecture that can solve XOR?
-What architecture can solve XOR reliably?
+🔥 For the [playground](https://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.56380&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false) exercise, what is the minimal set of neurons that can solve the XOR task?
+What set of neurons solves it reliably?

+* What are the differences between making a model deeper, and making a model wider?
 * The idea of lottery ticket.
+* Question (kinda asked by Hadley a week ago, and Max this week): can there be too many neurons in a network?

+**Regularization**:

+* What problem does it try to solve?
+Where is this problem coming from?
+  * *As a hint: if some weights in the network, especially in the later layers, are insanely big, what could it mean?*
+* How to tell that the model is overfitting?
+* How regularization is implemented in practice?
+  * Also, as a reminder, how is loss calculated?
+* What's the difference between L2 and L1 regularizations?
+Why do they act differently?
+When would we like one, or another?
+* What about dropout?
+How does it work?
+What problem does it seem to be fighting?
+  * *Tell about the ensemble idea.*
+* What is curse of dimensionality?
+Where does it come from?

 How to understand what each of the units (neurons) in the middle of the network does?
+In the playground, as there are only 2 inputs (x and y), we can just visualize responses to all possible inputs.
+But what if the input is high-dimensional (say, an image, or a description of a house?)

 * Does it resemble any concepts from neuroscience?
-(If you studied neuroscience, that is...)
+(This question obviously only applies if you studied some neuroscience :)

 For the MNIST (digits) example, the video shows that the "preferred" patterns for each neuron in the 1st layer are nonsensical (look nothing like what a human would expect).